 Residents at Lobo Rainforest will be able to complete their fall check-in at the desk in the Rainforest Lobby.

 What to Bring

-Our sincerest hope is that we make it through the spring semester without disruption to our students’ ability to stay on campus; but we cannot make that guarantee.
-We cannot stress enough how important it will be to pack only the essentials as you return this spring.
+Our sincerest hope is that we make it through the academic year without disruption to our students’ ability to stay on campus; but we cannot make that guarantee.
+We cannot stress enough how important it will be to pack only the essentials as you return this academic year.
 The fewer items you bring with you to campus, the less there will be for you to manage.
 We urge you to pack lightly and bring only what you need.

 The intensity of our request for bringing only the essentials is our clear attempt to hope for the best, but plan for the worst.
 One of the most significant struggles faced when the residence halls closed in March 2020 was reuniting students with their belongings—our goal is to learn from that difficulty and have a better plan in case the halls must close unexpectedly this year.

 We recommend that you only bring with you what you can successfully move out on your own with very short notice.
 In the instance we need to close the residence halls, you will have a limited window to exit the halls.
 Though you were able to have assistance moving in, RLSH cannot guarantee that you would be able to bring in additional people to help remove your belongings in the instance UNM must close the residence halls during the semester